ucbrise/actnn/README.md

 # ActNN : Activation Compressed Training

+This is the official project repository for [ActNN: Reducing Training Memory Footprint via 2-Bit Activation Compressed Training](http://arxiv.org/abs/2104.xxxxx) by
+Jianfei Chen\*, Lianmin Zheng\*, Zhewei Yao, Dequan Wang, Ion Stoica, Michael W. Mahoney, and Joseph E. Gonzalez.

+**TL; DR.**
 ActNN is a PyTorch library for memory-efficient training.
-It reduces training memory footprint by compressing the saved activations.
+It reduces the training memory footprint by compressing the saved activations.
 ActNN is implemented as a collection of memory-saving layers.
-These layers have identical interface to their PyTorch counterparts.
+These layers have an identical interface to their PyTorch counterparts.

 ## Install
 - Requirements